La Dolce Vita

 To me, Italy is synonymous with family, food and fashion, architecture, design and cinema.
 All of these have influenced my life, so not surprisingly, Italy and I have a long history.

 I first came to know about, and love, Italy through my father’s many Italian friends during my childhood in Holland.
-It was through them, and delicious Italian meals in their welcoming homes, that I was first introduced to these open, friendly and warm hearted people and learned to love their style, food and charm.
-Over the years I have been lucky to make many more Italian friends and I recently had the joy of living in Rome for two years!
+It was through them, and delicious Italian meals in their welcoming homes, that I was first introduced to a great style, beautiful food and a lot of charm.
+Over the years I gained many more Italian friends and I recently had the joy of living in Rome for almost two years!

 Today I’m excitedly packing to head back to my beloved Italy … to Milan…

 Back to Milan Fashion Week… Back to the Artistar Jewels Exhibition …

 Artistar is the annual Contemporary Jewellery Exhibition, at which I have been invited to exhibit my creations for the second year running.
 So I thought I would dedicate this month’s blog to sharing with you some of my Italian secrets, influences, and delights.

 Let’s start with food … I could talk about Italian food for days!
 How do I pick my favourite when there are so many?
 Suffice to say that during my time in La Bella Roma, my waistband expanded and I had to buy a whole size bigger in clothes!!!
 In the end, I had to finally move across the border to the Swiss Alps to deliver myself from all that temptation!
 However, if I had to be pushed on my favourite Italian food, I would definitely choose pasta … and gelato.
 There always has to be time for dessert!